anchtun1212/master-spring/building-consuming-rest-services/README.md

 # In this project:

-1- Build/consume REST service using Spring MVC style.
+1- Build REST services using Spring MVC style.

-2- Build/consume REST service using @RestController.
+2- Build REST services using @RestController.

+3- Implement global error logic for REST services using @RestControllerAdvice.

+4- CORS (CROSS-ORIGIN RESOURCE SHARING).

+5- Sending response on XML format.

+6- Use @JsonIgnore and @JsonIgnoreProperties.

+# Note:

+- All REST services was consumed using `Postman`.

+- Don't forgot to add `Authorization`: `Basic Auth` in order to consume REST services.

+- You can run both this project and `consuming-rest-services` project in order to consume REST service using Java.